DoomyCrystal/rails-template/README.md

 2. Ensure bundler is installed
 3. Create the development and test databases
 4. Commit everything to git
-5. Check out a `development` branch
-6. Push the project to the remote git repository you specified
+5. Push the project to the remote git repository you specified

 ## What is included?